Foley Charles Prendergast Vereker: Life

 In 1884, Vereker commissioned HMS Rambler and the following January set off from Plymouth on what Day has described as a "formidabke years's cruise".
-Work was carried out in Malta, Trinkitat on the Red Sea coast of Sudan, Diego Garcia in the Indian Ocean, where a detailed survey was carried out, and Singapore, arriving in Hong Kong in June.
+Work was carried out in Malta, Trinkitat (Port Mornington) on the Red Sea coast of Sudan, Diego Garcia in the Indian Ocean, where a detailed survey was carried out, and Singapore, arriving in Hong Kong in June.
 A continuous chain of meridian distances was run from Plymouth to Hong Kong.
 They then surveyed Haitan Island in the Taiwan Strait.

 From 1887 to 1889, Vereker was in command of HMS Myrmidon surveying north-west Australia.
 He was promoted to captain in 1888.
 He commanded HMS Research in home waters from 1891 to 1895.
 The surveying work included a re-sounding of the approaches to Portsmouth.
 He was next employed in preparing sketches of the coasts of Britain and Ireland on HMS Seahorse.
 In July 1897, Vereker became Adviser to the Harbour Department at the Board of Trade.
 In 1898 he was elected an associate of the Institution of Civil Engineers.
 He died in 1900 at his home in Isleworth.
 He was survived by his wife Ellen.